 Terms of Reference for the Small Scientific Committee on Bottom Fish and Marine Ecosystems (SSC BF-ME)

 The SSC BF-ME shall work to ensure the long-term sustainable use of the bottom fisheries resources in the Convention Area while conserving the associated marine ecosystems (including vulnerable marine ecosystems (VME)) of the North Pacific Ocean in which these resources occur.
-The SSC BF-ME shall also help the Scientific Committee fulfill its functions as specified in the Convention
+The SSC BF-ME shall also help the Scientific Committee fulfill its functions as specified in the Convention by providing scientific advice and by proposing revision of Conservation and Management Measures as required.

 Review fishery and research data